sebastianlzy/onesky-translate/README.md

 ### ONESKY - Translation

 ## Motivation
-To create a skeleton express application that will support a real world scenario
+To create a skeleton express application that will support a real world scenario (One sky translation)

 ## Start